joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

 database, in order to connect to the database an application must provide the correct encryption key.
 If the incorrect encryption key (or no key) is provided, the application is not able to connect to the database.
-Consequently, the application can’t read data from the database or write to or change data in the database.
+Consequently, the application can't read data from the database or write to or change data in the database.

 To use an encrypted database, you must create the database as an encrypted